robherley/blog/content/posts/06-homelab-pt6.md

 ## Installing Terraform locally

-Terraform can be found on most package registries, and they have [binaries](https://www.terraform.io/downloads) as well.
+Terraform can be found on most package managers, and they have [binaries](https://www.terraform.io/downloads) as well.
 I'll be placing all of the configuration within a `terraform` directory on my homelab repository at [robherley/homelab](https://github.com/robherley/homelab/tree/main/ansible).

 ## Creating an automation user